-Commercial - This Future Land Use Map designation includes both the wide variety of commercial retail uses, restaurants, and various professional office uses.
+Commercial This Future Land Use Map designation includes both the wide variety of commercial retail uses, restaurants, and various professional office uses.
 It is designed to relate to those areas zoned C-1 and C-3, but may also include areas zoned I-1 when used for commercial or office or residential purposes.
 This designation also allows a density of residential uses up to 17 units per acre.
 The intensity of use (floor area ratio) of the corresponding zoning districts to this future land use category may not exceed the standards as listed in the Maximum Future Land Use Density/ Intensity Table and as governed by the maximum number of stories permitted in the Maximum Height Map within this Future Land Use Element.

-Office and Professional - This Future Land Use Map designation includes the business and professional activities housed in office structures such as those allowed in the O-1 and O-2 districts.
+Office & Professional This Future Land Use Map designation includes the business and professional activities housed in office structures such as those allowed in the O-1 and O-2 districts.
 This designation also allows a density of residential uses up to 17 units per acre.
 The intensity of use of the underlying zoning districts may not exceed the standards as listed in the Maximum Future Land Use Density/ Intensity Table and as governed by the maximum number of stories permitted in the Maximum Height Map within this Future Land Use Element.

-Central Business District (CBD) - This Future Land Use Map designation includes the retail business, restaurant, professional office and residential uses that are permitted within the Central Business District (C-2) zoning district.
+Central Business District (CBD) This Future Land Use Map designation includes the retail business, restaurant, professional office and residential uses that are permitted within the Central Business District (C-2) zoning district.
 This designation differs from the commercial, mixed use and office designations in terms of the land use policies for this area which strive to maintain and enhance pedestrian orientation.
 The maximum intensity (floor area ratio) shall not exceed the percentages listed in the Maximum Future Land Use Density/ Intensity Table and as governed by the maximum number of stories permitted in the Maximum Height Map within this Future Land Use Element.
 The maximum density is 17 units per acre.

-Medical Arts District - This Future Land Use Map land use designation includes the land area of the Winter Park Hospital and the adjacent vicinity as depicted on the Future Land Use Map where medical, wellness and associated businesses exist and are encouraged to further develop.
-This future land use designation is currently limited to the geographic boundaries of Lakemont Avenue, Aloma Avenue, St Andrews Boulevard, Loch Lomond/Perth Lane and Dundee Drive.
+Medical Arts District This Future Land Use Map land use designation includes the land area of the Winter Park Hospital and the adjacent vicinity as depicted on the Future Land Use Map where medical, wellness and associated businesses exist and are encouraged to further develop.
+This future land use designation is currently limited to the geographic boundaries in Figure 1-14a.
 Any expansion of the district would require a Comprehensive Plan Amendment.
-With the exception of existing development patterns which have not redeveloped, this designation does not allow residential uses other than those within related nursing homes, rehabilitation beds, assisted living and memory care facilities or as dedicated workforce housing for medical service employees which are then governed as to density by the permitted floor area ratio.
+With the exception of existing development patterns which have not redeveloped, this designation does not allow residential uses other than those within related nursing homes, rehabilitation beds, and assisted living and memory care facilities.
 The maximum floor area ratio shall be 100% and shall include the floor area of above grade, attached and unattached garages.
-This designation differs from others in the Comprehensive Plan in that floor area ratio may be spread across a hospital/medical center or wellness campus in common ownership (and thus across public streets) provided that the average floor area ratio across the hospital/medical center or wellness campus shall not exceed the maximum of 100% not counting the land area of public streets.
+This designation differs from others in the Comprehensive Plan in that floor area ratio may be spread across a Hospital/medical center or wellness campus in common ownership (and thus across public streets) provided that the average floor area ratio across the hospital/medical center or wellness campus shall not exceed the maximum of 100% not counting the land area of public streets.